Serious Sam Double D: Reception

 Serious Sam Double D received "mixed or average reviews", according to the review aggregator website Metacritic, which calculated a weighted average rating of 66/100 for the original version and one of 68/100 for XXL.
 Jacob Siegal (VentureBeat) ranked it as the fourth-best indie game of 2011.
 Several critics responded to using the gun stacker variously with joy, satisfaction, or a sense of empowerment.
-Jim Sterling (Destructoid) called it "clever", saying that it added a "perfect level of freshness" to the Serious Sam formula, which Iain Farquhar (Bit-Tech) opined had been adapted faithfully.
+James Stephanie Sterling (Destructoid) called it "clever", saying that it added a "perfect level of freshness" to the Serious Sam formula, which Iain Farquhar (Bit-Tech) opined had been adapted faithfully.
 However, Sterling and Farquhar each cited a lack of depth in the mechanic, finding themselves using the same weapon combinations for most of the game.
 Simon Parkin and Patrick Hancock, reviewing XXL for Eurogamer and Destructoid, respectively, considered Double D a good fit for the Serious Sam series, although Sterling believed that it would have limited appeal to players with no background knowledge of the series.

 Some reviewers criticized the game's repetitiveness, where Ozzie Mejia (Shacknews) specifically pointed out the commonality between bosses.
 According to Rich Stanton (Eurogamer), the shooting in the game was "quantity over quality" and did not feel good enough to make up for its extensive usage.
 Speaking of the upgrades introduced in XXL, Parkin said that they critically changed the game and its feel.
 Stanton further disliked that explosions inflict self-harm and found little replay value.
 Hancock noted a lack of a "meaningful" learning curve.
 David Sanchez (GameZone) opined that the level design was "nicely varied", although Parkin called it "scattershot and somewhat amateurish".
 Charles Onyett (IGN) was entertained by the difficulty progression.
 The change of pace posed by the puzzle sections was welcomed by Stanton and Adam Smith (Rock Paper Shotgun), of whom Stanton had wished that there were more.
 Hancock labeled the unlockable challenges as "interesting" due to their limited arsenal, while Farquhar opined that they added little content beyond the campaign.
 Furthermore, Hancock considered the head-to-head mode in XXL a "throwaway distraction".